-Red Light Camera Ticket And Insurance
+Does A Red Light Camera Ticket Impact Insurance?

 Many drivers are concerned about red light camera tickets and insurance.
 They want to know if a red light camera ticket affects insurance premiums.
 Fortunately, there is no insurance impact if you get a red light camera ticket.
 It doesn’t go on your driving record and there are no demerit points.
 Again, with no impact on insurance, it reduces the need to fight a red light camera ticket.